Since graduating university, Paul has worked as a bookseller, librarian, and educator. Born in the UK, he now lives in Florida.

 - Bed Bugs

 - Bees and Wasps

 Cockroaches can cause numerous problems if they become established in a home.
 They can contaminate food and spread the bacteria responsible for E. coli and Salmonella, as well as make allergies and asthma attacks much worse.
-There are numerous types of cockroach that call Florida their home, but I will highlight below three common ones that you can often find inside your home: American, German, and Asian.
+There are numerous types of cockroaches that call Florida their home, but I will highlight below three common ones that you can often find inside your home: American, German, and Asian.

 - American cockroaches are very large, outdoor cockroaches that can make their way inside when the weather is bad.
 These bugs are often referred to as "palmettos" by the locals.
-These big bugs can be alarming when you come across one by surprise, but in terms of infestation they are generally less of a concern that some of the smaller types, such as the German cockroach.
+These big bugs can be alarming when you come across one by surprise, but in terms of infestation, they are generally less of a concern than some of the smaller types, such as the German cockroach.
 American cockroaches are able to fly short distances, but it's not often that they do so.
 Despite their name, these bugs are not native to North America and likely came over in boats from Africa.

 - German cockroaches are the commonest type of cockroach in the USA.
 They are a real pest and are difficult to get rid of once they become established in your home.
 They like to live around humans, move fast, and breed quickly.
 These cockroaches usually enter a property via infested items, such as bags, boxes, used furniture and appliances.

 - Asian cockroaches look very similar to German ones, but they are much better fliers.
 They are less of an infestation threat than German ones, as they prefer the outdoors.
 They have an attraction to light though, so will come inside at night if you leave a door or window open, and generally head for the nearest light bulb or TV screen.